 We seek to maintain our debt at levels that provide for attractive equity returns without assuming undue risk.
 In this regard, we generally seek to cause our operating subsidiaries to maintain their debt at levels that result in a consolidated debt balance (excluding the ITV Collar Loan, Sumitomo Collar Loan, Sumitomo Share Loan, Lionsgate Loan and certain debt collateralized by cash and measured using subsidiary debt figures at swapped foreign currency exchange rates, consistent with the covenant calculation requirements of our subsidiary debt agreements) that is between four and five times our consolidated Adjusted OIBDA, although the timing of our acquisitions and financing transactions and the interplay of average and spot foreign currency rates may impact this ratio.
 The ratio of our December 31, 2017 consolidated debt to our annualized consolidated Adjusted OIBDA for the quarter ended December 31, 2017 was 5.1x.
-In addition, the ratio of our December 31, 2017 consolidated Adjusted OIBDA for the quarter ended December 31, 2017 was 5.1x.
-In addition, the ratio of our December 31, 2017 consolidated Adjusted OIBDA for the quarter ended December 31, 2017 was 5.1x.
-In addition, the ratio of OIBDA for the quarter ended December 31, 2017 was 5.1x.
-In addition, the ratio of OIBDA for the quarter ended December 31, 2017 was 4.9x.
+In addition, the ratio of our December 31, 2017 consolidated net debt (debt, as defined above, less cash and cash equivalents) to our annualized consolidated Adjusted OIBDA for the quarter ended December 31, 2017 was 4.9x.